Making up Ground – Testing for Asbestos in Soils

-James Dodgson, explains how a collaborative approach is key to the effective management of the risks associated with asbestos in soil.
+James Dodgson, commercial director, Asbestos, explains how a collaborative approach is key to the effective management of the risks associated with asbestos in soil.

 In recent years, asbestos contamination within the ground has become increasingly challenging for anyone seeking to develop brownfield sites.
 While there is an increasing amount of advice available, including the recently published good practice guidance from the Construction Industry Research Information Association (CIRIA), there is often uncertainty around the most appropriate approach to take.